Cryptocurrencies in Puerto Rico: The 2022–2024 Crypto Winter

 Some early-adoption crypto businesses, such as Anthena, have been pushed out of the island's market for failing to comply with local standards.

 As the price of all cryptocurrencies fell systematically throughout 2022 and scandals such as FTX’s sudden bankruptcy contributed to the collapse, the Puertopians publicly dismissed the issue as cyclical and continued operations unconcerned, this despite facing additional criticism that Puerto Ricans that wanted to begin startups within the industry received little to no support from the investors.
 When queried, some shrugged off thousands of dollars in losses and that fewer people were attending their events at San Juan by saying that the devaluation had repelled “crypto tourists” away, even claiming that the “quality” of attendees had improved.
-The group was also tied to other incidents that took place within the archipelago, including the death of DeFi developer Nikolai Mushegian at Condado following a paranoid Tweet about being pursued by intelligence agencies including the CIA and Mossad, their “sp[ies]” and what he called the “pedo elite”.
 The market collapse led to a decrease in settlers that moved to Puerto Rico expecting to become rich from their investment in the future, while sobriety overtook the longstanding Puertopians.

 Pierce himself experienced a series of legal battles during this timeframe, with most lawsuits involving former business partners in acquisitions such as the former Vieques W Hotel and the refurbishing of a yacht named Aurora.
 Six years after the promised technology-driven economic revolution, the general public has yet to see the results, with cryptocurrencies remaining a niche in Puerto Rico.
 The former actor pointed to other blockchain related ventures such as the Lighthouse NFT Gallery as an example of “pioneering tech” being introduced to the globe from the island, but openly admitted that despite being the first of its class in the world the studio was not turning a profit.
 Despite the struggles of the Puertopians, a group of local residents formed by Amanda Fabiano, Tracy Hoyos López and David Bailey, managed to find its way into American national politics.
 After briefing Donald Trump on cryptocurrencies and public policy, they were held responsible by the media for the presidential candidate's shift in discourse between his 2020 and 2024 campaigns.